alex-adzinets/Portfolio/README.md

 ## Welcome to my Portfolio

 This website serves as a comprehensive showcase of my skills and experience, built using a dynamic blend of cutting-edge technologies:
-Check out the My Profolio Here : https://gurushik.netlify.app/
+Check out My Profolio Here : https://gurushik.netlify.app/

 **Tech Stack:**